The Vegetarian

 Published on 30 October 2007 in South Korea by Changbi Publishers, The Vegetarian was received as "very extreme and bizarre" by the South Korean audience.
-"Mongolian Mark", the second and central part of the novel was awarded the prestigious Yi Sang Literary Prize.
+"Mongolian Mark", the second and central part of the novel, was awarded the prestigious Yi Sang Literary Prize.
 It has been translated into at least thirteen languages, including English, French, Spanish, and Chinese.

-The Vegetarian is Han's second book to be translated into English.
+The Vegetarian is Han's first novel to be translated into English.
 The translation was conducted by the British translator Deborah Smith, and was published in January 2015 in the UK and February 2016 in the US, after which it received international critical acclaim, with critics praising Han's writing style and Smith's translation.
 In May 2016, it won the 2016 Man Booker International Prize.
 The Vegetarian thus became the first recipient of the award after its reconfiguration in 2015, prior to which it was awarded to an author's body of work rather than a single novel.
-It is considered as Korean translated literature's biggest win since Kyung-Sook Shin's Please Look After Mom won the closing Man Asian Literary Prize in 2012.
+It is considered to be Korean translated literature's biggest win since Kyung-Sook Shin's Please Look After Mom won the closing Man Asian Literary Prize in 2012.
 Prior to it winning the prize, The Vegetarian had sold close to 20,000 copies in the nine years since its first publication.
 In June 2016, Time included the book in its list of best books of 2016.

 Plot

-The Vegetarian tells the story of Yeong-hye, a home-maker who, one day, suddenly decides to stop eating meat after a series of dreams involving images of animal slaughter.
+The Vegetarian tells the story of Yeong-hye, a graphic designer who, one day, suddenly decides to stop eating animal products after a series of dreams involving images of animal slaughter.
 This abstention leads her to become distanced from her family and from society.
 The story is told in three parts: "The Vegetarian", "Mongolian Mark", and "Flaming Trees".
 The first section is narrated by Yeong-hye's husband, Mr. Cheong, in the first person.
 The second section is narrated in third person focusing on Yeong-hye's brother-in-law; and the third section remains in third-person but focuses on her sister, In-hye, while sporadically speaking in the present tense.